sonata-nfv/son-tutorials/upb-emulator-mano-integration-demo/doc/story.md

 ## Helper

-* there should not be more than 20 Docker image on the machine (otherwise the OpenStack image clients/APIs might make trouble)
+* there should not be more than 20 Docker images on the machine (otherwise the OpenStack image clients/APIs might make trouble)

 ## TODO